YuiSurbhi/Zentry-awward-win-website/README.md

 # Zentry - Award-Winning Website

-Welcome to **Zentry**, an award-winning website designed with creativity, modern web design principles, and exceptional user experience.
+Welcome to [Zentry](https://zentry-awward-win-website.vercel.app/), a website dedicated to the YouTube channel [JavaScript Mastery](https://www.youtube.com/watch?v=zA9r5zTllx4&t=8808s) that takes JavaScript to the next level.
 This project features advanced UI elements, custom animations, and smooth interactions, showcasing the power of React, Tailwind CSS, and SVG filters for modern web development.

 ## Table of Contents